mattvenn/zero_to_asic_mpw4/README.md

 This ASIC was designed by members of the [Zero to ASIC course](https://zerotoasiccourse.com).

+It was taped out on MPW4, and then resubmitted to MPW5.
+MPW5 precheck found problems with hacksoc, so this project was removed.

 This submission was configured and built by the [multi project tools](https://github.com/mattvenn/multi_project_tools) at commit 46a776b27ff3d422db1e3554d6e046daf8806ea5

     # clone all repos, and include support for shared OpenRAM